 Sometimes the way we frame behaviors can make all the difference.
-Weeks ago, I wrote about the pros and cons of taking time away from a diet plan, for the sake of recharging your mind and your motivation.
-I pointed out that, if you feel confident and strong in your ability to hop back on the ol’ wagon after the days off, a diet break may actually help your weight loss.
-Today, I’d love to talk about something along the same lines, something that’s often met with controversy.
-And that is: cheat days.
+A few weeks ago, I wrote about the pros and cons of taking time off from a diet plan (while losing weight), for the sake of recharging your mind and your motivation.
+In that post, I pointed out that, if you feel confident and strong in your ability to hop back on the ol’ wagon after the days off, a diet break may actually help you lose weight.
+Today, I’d love to talk about something along the same lines: cheat days.

-I define a cheat day as a day where you allow yourself to eat any food in any quantity you desire.
+First, a definition: I define a cheat day as a single day when you allow yourself to eat any food, in any quantity you desire.
 They are meant to give you a break from the stress and perceived monotony of dieting.
 In my post about diet breaks, I discussed the occasional few days I’d take off to eat normally while I was losing weight.
-Often, these days were ones that involved a vacation with friends, a holiday, or something of the sort.
+Often, these days were ones that involved a vacation with friends, a holiday, or something like that.
 I didn’t, however, call any of those days “cheat days.”
-There are a number of reasons why I, personally, feel uncomfortable when I hear the word “cheat” in relation to eating.
-The first of which is that the word seems to me to be synonymous with bingeing- a practice I don’t want to engage in [any longer] nor encourage.
-The second reason I don’t quite feel comfortable with the word “cheating” is that I don’t like the implication of restriction during non-cheating times.
+They were just days when I ate a little richer or more indulgently.
+For me, the term “cheating” always seemed to make me feel like I was doing something wrong, and heck, if I was already doing something wrong, might as well do it all the way wrong, right?

 It may just be semantics, but these are important distinctions to make.
 The way I got to 268 pounds was by eating recklessly and destructively, so when I embarked on a path to lose that weight, cheating meant a return to recklessness.
 It meant more than a simple slip.
 I knew from experience how impossible it felt to pull myself out of the tail spin of binge eating.